Suicide in South Korea: Marital status

 Studies suggest that suicide rates are different between marital statuses.
 Individuals who were never married or had a change in their marital status due to divorce, death or separation are at a higher risk of suicide than married individuals.
-Divorced individuals are the most at-risk group, followed by individuals who have never married and widowed individuals were the lowest at risk group.
+Divorced individuals are the most at-risk group, followed by individuals who have never married and widowed individuals were the lowest at-risk group.
 Family relationships also contributed to the mental health of men and women.
 The study of divorce, separated or widowed statuses showed that individuals dissatisfied with family relationships were at a higher risk of depression, thoughts of suicide and low self-esteem.

 Roy Baumeister's escape theory is used to further explain the differences in suicide rates between marital statuses.
-According to Baumeister, the escape theory has six steps, increasing the chance of committing suicide if the criteria for all six steps are met.
+According to Baumeister, the escape theory has six steps, increasing the chance of dying by suicide if the criteria for all six steps are met.
 Baumeister states that depression alone does not lead to suicide because most depressed individuals do not attempt suicide and not all who have attempted suicide are clinically depressed.
 According to Baumeister, the model can be viewed as a decision tree: First, the individual has a severe failure or setback that falls below theirs or society's high expectations and standards.
 Second, the individual starts to make unfavorable self-attributions about themselves causing them to mentally spiral downwards.

 Third, the individual will fuel their suicidal ideation by believing the failure or setback is because they are inadequate, unlikable, and guilty and a bad person.
 Fourth, the individual's negative emotions lead them to believe they fall short of perceived expectations.
 Fifth, the individual will start to experience cognitive deconstruction by shifting to low levels of thinking and becoming emotionless.
-Sixth, Cognitive deconstruction remove inhibitions making it difficult to recognize the consequences of suicide.
+Sixth, cognitive deconstruction remove inhibitions making it difficult to recognize the consequences of suicide.
 Losing a spouse to death, divorce or separation might increase an individual's attempt at suicide.